• Khadim Ali 'Sermon on the Mount' 2020, collection National Gallery of Australia, Canberra. Photo: Marc Pricop.

 Pakistan

-Born 1978 Quetta, Pakistan, Khadim Ali currently lives and works in Sydney, Australia.
-After growing up in Pakistan as a refugee, Ali was trained in classical miniature painting at the National College of Arts in Lahore and in mural painting and calligraphy in Tehran.
+Born 1978, in Quetta, Pakistan, Khadim Ali currently lives and works in Sydney, Australia.
+After growing up in Pakistan as a refugee, he was trained in classical miniature painting at the National College of Arts in Lahore and in mural painting and calligraphy in Tehran.

 Related Resources